 When rebuilding an archetypal wood window, the hammer and chisel are the carpenter and the painter working together as an inseparable team.
 They must be wielded, directed.
 They can direct themselves, but this is inefficient.
 They need a manager like a body needs a mind.
 Why?
 The work must be done methodically and cyclically to maximize momentum.
 To keep the momentum workers must be focused on the task at hand, free from the need of arranging the next task.
 The manager is the mind who decides where the hammer and chisel work next.

-The mechanical makeover is the art of bringing the window back to its proper functionality.
+The mechanical makeover is the art of bringing the window back to its proper tuned functionality.
 This is not as easy as it sounds, because often there are repairs that stand in the way of completion.
 What if, upon opening a window, parts of the frame are rotten?
 Missing?
 Termite eaten?